-Inviting visitors to discover more about key figures from the building’s past
+Brockhampton Estate Invites visitors to discover more about key figures from the past

-At the heart of this 687-hectare (1700-acre) farmed estate lies Lower Brockhampton, a romantic timber-framed manor house dating back to the late 14th century.
+At the heart of this 687-hectare (1700-acre) farmed estate lies Lower Brockhampton Estate, a romantic timber-framed manor house dating back to the late 14th century.

 The house is surrounded by a moat and is entered via a charming timber-framed gatehouse, built 1530-40.
 There are miles of walks through the park and woodland, featuring ancient trees, the picturesque Lawn Pool and various sculptures depicting parts of the history of Brockhampton and the local area.
 This is home to a rich variety of wildlife, along with historic farming breeds such as Hereford cattle and Ryeland sheep.

-Brockhampton revealed invites visitors to discover more about key figures from the building’s past; you are invited to rummage in cupboards, join in games in the 17th century Parlour, or relax with a good book in the fireside comfort of the inter-war sitting room.
+Brockhampton revealed invites visitors to discover more about key figures from the building’s past; you are invited to rummage in cupboards, read Cololnel lutley’s diary in the study, or relax with a good book in the fireside comfort of the mid century sitting room.

 Go outdoors and go wild in the natural play area and don’t forget to take your four legged friend to explore miles of way marked walks